Harry’s Bar in Venice. After Hemingway and Moorcock

 “Yes,” she said, “but in the good way a woman ruins a man.”

 Catherine turned to him.
 “Let’s go outside now.
-We will watch the sunset over San Georgio Maggiore as if it were the last and best and only and one true sunset.”
+We will watch the sunset over San Georgio Maggiore as if it were the last, best and one true sunset.”

 Jerry asked for the bill.
 It was long.